tommysullivan/ts-injector/readme.md

 ### Viewing Results

-Test Runs send colored text to stdout for quick viewing, as well as store JSON in the test-results folder.
+Test Runs send colored text to stdout for quick viewing, as well as store result and config JSON in the test-results, test-configs, and test-cli-invocations folders.

 One can view using an interactive web interface by running the [CI Server](lib/test-portal/readme.md) and then navigating to the generated URL using your browser of choice.